 Where is the Bay of Fires in Tasmania?

-Bay of Fires stretches about 50km starting from Binalong Bay in the South to Eddystone Point in the North.
+The Bay of Fires stretches about 50km starting from Binalong Bay in the South to Eddystone Point in the North of Tasmania.

-This is a place to visit, admire, snap some of the most perfect photos and leave in peace for future travellers to come.
+This is a place to visit and admire, then snap some of the most perfect photos and leave in peace for future travelers.
+It is a truly remarkable destination!

 1. Binalong Bay

-Guided by a recommendation from a local information center we have decided to start our journey at the Binalong Bay lookout.
+Guided by a recommendation from a local information center we have decided to start our travels at the Binalong Bay lookout.

-Many of the rocks are covered with the bright orange lichen, which in the bright daylight creates the most spectacular visual magic.
+Many of the rocks are covered with bright orange lichen, which creates the most spectacular view in the sunlight.

 2. Sloop Reef

-Amongst them there is this little spot.
-Park the car, camera in hand and off you go to the picture-perfect beach!
+Park the car, get your camera in hand, and off you go to this picture-perfect beach!

-We were recommended to head left and take a relaxing walk on the sugar white sandy beach.
-It is easy to see why people from around the world flock here to absorb just a little bit of the magic here.
+We were recommended to head left and take a relaxing walk on the sugar-white sandy beach.
+It is easy to see why people from around the world flock here to absorb just a little bit of the magic.